 Originally from Detroit, Michigan (USA) - Alison Grimm (b.
 1983) works in a variety of media including sculpture, installation, drawing, and paper collage.
 The artwork conceptually centers on the transformative experience of the viewer evoked through sight, memory, and visualization.
 Over the course of the last decade Grimm has developed a deep interest in shrines, altars, orifices, and architectural focal points - exploring the capacity of these particular objects, shapes, and design methods to elicit emotional and symbolic meaning.
 Personal and collective histories, political and philosophical topics, and the challenges of communication and perception provide important foundations for her work.
-For example, Grimm's haunting work Territorial Exclusivity (2013) sought to bring focus to the racism that has shaped and plagued the development of regions like Detroit; constituting one piece in an ongoing series of sculptures and installations that have served as reflections on the hypocrisy and societal damages underlying American Dream mythologies and capitalism.
-Likewise, her work also examines the interior world, our relationship to self and other, creating existential meanderings through many sculptures and artworks that employ perceptual devices and "altar-like" spaces.
-Her multi-layered approach invites equally layered interpretations and questions for the viewer's consideration.
+For example, Grimm's haunting work Territorial Exclusivity (2013) sought to bring focus to the racism that has shaped and plagued the development of regions like Detroit; constituting one work in an ongoing series of sculptures and installations that served as reflections on capitalism and American Dream mythologies.
+Her work also examines the interior world, our relationship to self and other, creating existential meanderings through many sculptures and artworks that employ perceptual devices and altar-like spaces.
+Her multi-layered approach invites layered interpretations and questions for the viewer's consideration.